Nodrance/wavefunction_collapse/Readme.md

 - WASD to move the bottom left corner
 - UDLR to shift the whole grid
 - Space (hold) to autogenerate
-- RTY to change render mode (t is unsupported)
+- IOP to change render mode
 - G to toggle grid
 - click to collapse a tile
 - right click to uncollapse a tile, fails if there are decided tiles locking it in